One and One (song)

 "One and One" is a song written by Billy Steinberg, Rick Nowels and Marie-Claire D'Ubaldo.
-The song was performed by Edyta Górniak.
-It was covered by Robert Miles (feat.
-Maria Nayler) in 1996.
+The song was first recorded by Edyta Górniak.
+It was covered by Robert Miles (featuring Maria Nayler) in 1996.

 Edyta Górniak version

-The song was first recorded in 1996 by Polish singer Edyta Górniak.
+The song was first recorded by Polish singer Edyta Górniak.
 However, her version of the song was not released until 1997, when it appeared on her second album which also was her first international album, Edyta Górniak (1997).
 The song was released as a single in Japan in 1997 and internationally in 1999.
 The featured live version of "When You Come Back to Me" was recorded on 21 October 1998 in Lisbon, Portugal by Radio RFM at the Lisbon showcase.